 Even after paying approximately $1.8 billion in regular unemployment insurance benefits since March, Oregon’s Trust Fund, which kept Oregon solvent through the Great Recession and is on track to remain solvent through the current recession, is one of the healthiest in the nation.
 This is due to the tax formula used to fund it.
 Oregon’s tax structure is self-balancing, with two major parts:

 Movement between eight tax schedules: When the tax schedule changes, all employers move to that tax schedule.

 How an employer is assigned a tax rate within a schedule: Individual employer tax rates depend on their ‘experience rating’ or benefit ratio, which measures the rate at which their employees have received UI benefits.

 Unemployment tax rates for employers subject to Oregon

-payroll tax will move to tax schedule four for the 2021 calendar year.
-Despite
+payroll tax will move to tax schedule three for the 2022 calendar year.
+The 2022 payroll tax

 to businesses regarding their individual tax rates and encourages employers to